 - No option for professional investment advice on a one-on-one basis

 To learn more about T. Rowe Price, visit its website.

-The company offers a self-directed brokerage option for an additional fee of $100 per year, which means the participant can choose any investments available from TD Ameritrade for their portfolio.
+The company offers a self-directed brokerage option, which means the participant can choose any investments available from TD Ameritrade for their portfolio.